BigRedS/lets-encrypt-nginx/README.txt

 The first item in this list is taken as the name of the site, and  options may be set on successive lines that begin with spaces.

-See ./sites.conf.example for the full set.
+See ./sites.conf.example for an example.

 DEBUGGING